elementor/elementor-developers-docs/src/widgets/control-section.md

 }
 ```

-This will create two section for our controls under the "**Content**" tab.
+This will create two sections for our controls under the "**Content**" tab.

 ![Elementor Multiple Sections](/assets/img/elementor-multiple-sections.png)